SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Oh, I can.
 I hadn't thought about that.
 We both can talk to animals.
 That's quite rare among ponies."

 "But don't just snap your fingers and make it happen.
 Fluttershy will know.
-If you really do friends with them, she'll be thrilled."
+If you really do become friends with them, she'll be thrilled."

 "Okay, thank you!"